Tenants' Rights in Minnesota

 A “lease” is the agreement a tenant makes with a landlord to rent a place to live.
 A lease is usually in writing, but it may be verbal.
 A lease has to be in writing if the rental period is for more than 1 year.
 Some landlords of smaller buildings like to have only a verbal agreement with a tenant.
 This is legal but it is in your best interest to have a written lease.
 If the apartment is in a building with 12 or more units, the landlord must use a written lease.

 When you have a written lease, the landlord has to give you a copy of the lease.
 If a landlord refuses to give you a copy of the written lease, the landlord might be prevented from using the lease in court.
-If the landlord of a building with 12 or more units refuses to give a tenant a copy of the written lease, the owner is guilty of a petty misdemeanor.

 Generally there are 2 types of leases, fixed term leases and periodic leases.
 The type of lease you have may affect your legal rights as a tenant.